Pinus henryi

-Pinus henryi, Henry's pine, is a species of conifer in the family Pinaceae.
+Pinus henryi, or Henry's pine, is a species of conifer in the family Pinaceae.

 Description

-P. henryi is a monoecious evergreen tree, reaching up to 30 m tall and 100 cm diameter at breast height, typically with a single straight trunk.
+Pinus henryi is a monoecious evergreen tree, reaching up to 30 m tall and 100 cm diameter at breast height, typically with a single straight trunk.
 The bark on mature P. henryi is scaly, fissured, and broken into large irregular plates, which are gray-brown in color and flaky.
 The twigs are thick, with new shoots appearing reddish-brown in color.
 The needles are 7-12 cm long and in fascicles of 2, persisting for 2–3 years before falling off.
 Pollen cones appear in clusters at the base of new shoots, and are only 2 cm long.
 Seed cones are thin and woody, and bear a short stout spine.

 Distribution

-P. henryi is typically considered to be endemic to China, found in the Chongqing, Hubei, Hunan, Shaanxi, and Sichuan provinces.
+Pinus henryi is typically considered to be endemic to China, found in the Chongqing, Hubei, Hunan, Shaanxi, and Sichuan provinces.
 Some sources also place it in the Vietnamese provinces of Ha Giang and Bac Kan.
 P. henryi occurs in subtropical mountains, typically at elevations of 1,100-2,000 m, primarily on dry, sunny slopes.